 As of 2010, approximately 25% of WCUs greenhouse gas emissions were associated with student, faculty, and staff commuting.
-The following initiatives are our efforts so far to help curtail these emissions.
+The following initiatives detail our efforts to help curtail these emissions.
 They have the added benefit of reducing congestion and parking difficulties on campus.

 WCU is now partnering with RideAmigos to offer faculty, staff, and students more options for their commute to and from campus.
 RideAmigos is an easy to use app accessible via smartphone or desktop computer that allows users to receive information on routes and traffic conditions, while also comparing alternative options such as carpooling, public transit, biking, and walking, side by side.
 There's even a RideBoard feaure for those who may want to share rides home for the weekend to Harrisburg, Pittsburg, New York, and elswhere.
 Registration is free for anyone with a wcupa.edu email address (and for campus employees who work for the WCU Foundation, Student Services Inc., and Aramark).
 Just log in and enter your starting and ending destinations to see what transit option you may be missing out on.
 RidgeAmigos is a fun way to connect with colleagues and peers, track your calories burned, money saved, and CO2 reduction achieved, all while ensuring you're choosing the most efficient, affordable, environmentally friendly and safe commuting options for yourself.

-One of the highlights of the work of the Sustainability Advisory Council's Transportation Subcommittee work, begun in 2012, is the Exton Train Station Bus.
-This bus, funded through the WCU President's Office via the External Affairs Division of WCU and operated by our Facilities Division the shuttle runs between campus and the Exton Train Station.
-It connects to the morning and the evening trains on the schedule at the right.
-Beginning in Fall 2016, the university is now partnering with Chester County and two stops have been added to the morning and afternoon commute to accommodate county riders: the West Chester Transit Center and the Chester County Government Services Building.
-Read more information on the Exton Shuttle and bus service information (including the Exton Shuttle) to and from campus and between WCU campuses.
+One of the highlights of the Sustainability Advisory Council Transportation Committee's work, begun in 2012, is the Exton Train Station Shuttle Bus.
+This bus, funded through the WCU President's Office via the External Affairs Division and operated by our Facilities Division, runs between main campus and the Exton Train Station and connects to the morning and the evening trains.
+Beginning in Fall 2016, the university has partnered with Chester County, adding two stops to the morning and afternoon commute to accommodate county riders: the West Chester Transit Center and the Chester County Government Services Building.
+Read more information on the Exton Shuttle and bus service information to and from campus and between WCU campuses.

-There are two cars on campus, parked in K Lot behind Sykes Union.
+There are two Zipcars on campus, parked in K Lot behind Sykes Union.
 Register for a Zipcar.

 There are three bike share racks on campus, two on north campus and one on south campus, at Allegheny Hall by D Lot, Swope Music Building by M Lot, and along S. New Street by S2 Lot.
 Annual subscriptions can be purchased through WCU Zagster.